mbunyan/allotment-management/sql/readme.md

 UK Office for National Statistics (ONS) allocates standard codes for UK geographic and political regions, like county, borough, ward.

 ## Data history
-The must be a history of data recorded.
+There must be a history of data recorded.

 Historical data should be retained for minimum period in accordance with legislation and business requirements.